Affiliate links on Android Authority may earn us a commission. Learn more.

 What about the free Peacock tier?

 Now, what does “free” mean in this case?
-It means accessing a huge number of titles, but not all of them.
+It means having access to a huge number of titles.
+But not all of them.
 While Premium and Premium Plus accounts get roughly the same access to content, the free tier is limited.
 There are certain shows and movies you can’t access, and many shows are only partially available.

 For Peacock originals and plenty of other shows, the free tier functions almost as a teaser.
 You get access to the first few episodes, or sometimes one or more seasons, but then you have to pay to watch the rest.

-That’s largely why we didn’t include it in this comparison.
-But it’s available if it sounds good to you.
+For that reason, we didn’t include it in this comparison.
+But it’s available, and you can give it a try if it appeals to you.

 Peacock is a streaming service owned by NBCUniversal.
 It features film and TV, sports, and original programming.